 When choosing a dentist, doesn’t it make sense to go to someone whose qualifications have been tested and verified beyond that of the average general dentist?
 After all, you want the BEST care available, and someone who can handle advanced problems, should you ever encounter any.

 Prosthodontics is the dental specialty that deals with the restoration and replacement of damaged or missing teeth.
-A prosthodontic dental professional is called a prosthodontist.
+This type of specialist is called a prosthodontist.

 Like any very technical field there is more to know than anyone could imagine.
 It may not be obvious but the human mouth is a very complex system.
 The simple process of speech, chewing and swallowing takes a well-orchestrated effort.
 This process is taken for granted until there is a disruption in the system.
 Dental work is a disruption in the system.

 A prosthodontist is the only dentist formally educated in the complete system.
 A prosthodontist is well versed in replacing missing teeth by using crowns, bridges, implants, extractions, partial and full dentures.

-When considering dental work, particularly complex dental work, it is wise to educate yourself before choosing who to trust with your treatment.
+When considering complex dental work, it is wise to educate yourself before choosing who to trust with your treatment.
 The national organization website, www.gotoapro.org, is an excellent resource to further educate the consumer about the specialty of prosthodontics.

 For a complimentary consultation (including all necessary x-rays) CONTACT US today or call us at 214-956-9100 to learn more about what prosthetic treatments are available and recommended for you.
 It doesn’t cost anything but your time to learn about your options!